home energy efficiency

 How Green is Your Home: Ways to Make Your House Energy Efficient

-These days, we hear a lot about the effects of climate change on the news, and more people than ever are choosing to do their part to help the environment so it is livable for generations to come.
+These days, we hear a lot about the effects of on the news, and more people than ever are choosing to do their part to help the environment so it is livable for generations to come.
 While there are many ways that you can make a difference, some people fear that their minor contribution is not enough to make a difference, but that isn’t true.

 By making little changes, you can make the world that much safer, and when you lead by example, you may convince others to follow suit.
 The good news is that you can start without leaving home by making necessary fixes, replacing appliances, and being smart about use.
 Let’s talk about what you can do today to help planet earth from your own backyard.